felixvuo/lease-data/README.md

 - `setups-and-results/`: the configuration details for the various ML setups we tried and the accompanying results
 - `analysis/`: code for summarising and plotting
+- `appendix-picat-trial`: models and instances for the mini experiment comparing picat's log encoding with Savile Row's

 ## Software Requirements
 - a Java runtime environment (we used version 13)